sun-mit/movie-watchlist/README.md

 # Movie Watchlist

 A modern, responsive web app for managing your personal movie watchlist.
-Built with React, TypeScript, Vite, Tailwind CSS, Zustand, and MUI.
+Built with React, TypeScript, Vite, Tailwind CSS, Zustand.
 Integrates with TMDB API for movie data.

 ## Features